Penalized Overdamped and Underdamped Langevin Monte Carlo Algorithms for Constrained Sampling: Main Results

 (see e.g. \citet{dalalyan2018kinetic}) where $(\xi_{k},\xi'_{k})$ are i.i.d. $2d$-dimensional Gaussian noises and independent of the initial condition $v_{0},x_{0}$, and for any fixed $k$, the random vectors $((\xi_{k})_2,(\xi'_{k})_2),((\xi_{k})_2,(\xi'_{k})_2),\dots ((\xi_{k})_d,(\xi'_{k})_d)$ are i.i.d. with the covariance matrix

 where

-\citet{dalalyan2018kinetic} studied the unconstrained HMC algorithm (subject to deterministic gradients) for strongly log-concave and smooth densities, and \citet{Ma2019} investigated the case when $f$ is strongly convex outside a compact domain.
-When $f$ is non-convex, \citet{GGZ} studied the unconstrained HMC algorithm (which allows stochastic gradients) under a dissipativity assumption.
+\citet{dalalyan2018kinetic} studied the unconstrained kinetic (underdamped) Langevin Monte Carlo algorithms (subject to deterministic gradients) for strongly log-concave and smooth densities, and \citet{Ma2019} investigated the case when $f$ is strongly convex outside a compact domain.
+When $f$ is non-convex, \citet{GGZ} studied the unconstrained underdamped Langevin Monte Carlo algorithms (which allows stochastic gradients) under a dissipativity assumption.
 Since the $x$-marginal distribution of the Gibbs distribution of the penalized underdamped Langevin SDE \eqref{eq:VL:penalized}-\eqref{eq:XL:penalized} coincides that with the penalized overdamped Langevin SDE \eqref{penalized:overdamped:SDE}, we can bound $\mathcal{W}_{2}(\pi,\pi_{\delta})$ using Theorem~\ref{thm:final} with the same bounds as in the overdamped case.

-Under some additional assumptions, we showed in Lemma~\ref{lemm:strongly convex} that $f+S/\delta$ is strongly convex outside a compact domain, and thus one can leverage the non-asymptotic guarantees in \citet{Ma2019} for Hamiltonian Monte Carlo to obtain better performance guarantees for the penalized Hamiltonian Monte Carlo.
-Before we proceed, we first provide a technical lemma that shows that under some additional assumptions, $S$ is Hessian Lipschitz.
+Under some additional assumptions, we showed in Lemma~\ref{lemm:strongly convex} that $f+S/\delta$ is strongly convex outside a compact domain, and thus one can leverage the non-asymptotic guarantees in \citet{Ma2019} for unconstrained underdamped Monte Carlo to obtain better performance guarantees for the penalized underdamped Langevin Monte Carlo.
+Before we proceed, we first provide a technical lemma that shows that under some additional assumptions on $\mathcal{C}$, $S$ is Hessian Lipschitz.

 \begin{lemm} Suppose $\mathcal{C}\subseteq \mathbb{R}^d$ is a convex hypersurface of class $C^{3}$ and $\sup_{\xi\in \mathcal{C}} \|D^2 n(\xi) \|$ is bounded, where $n$ is unit normal vector of $\mathcal{C}$.
 Then $S$ is $M_S$-Hessian Lipschitz for some $M_{S}>0$. \end{lemm}